 Air quality is a major concern nationally and in certain areas of Chippenham we are no exception.
 With the ongoing future development of more housing in the town we have concerns that the problem will continue to get worse.
-Air quality is a health and climate emergency which is why we have fundraised to support two projects to tackle this.
-Both projects involve collection of data and highlighting the dangers to tackle this in our community.
+Air quality is a health and climate emergency, which is why we have fundraised for equipment collecting Air Quality data, highlighting the dangers and tackling this in our community.
+Thank you to Chippenham Area Board for funding to support this project.

 A title